 Aerating: If your lawn doesn't grow well due to compacted soil, spring -- when your grass starts actively growing -- is a great time to aerate.
 This loosens the soil, allowing grass roots to reach deeper and the soil to absorb moisture better.

 Fertilizing: If you feed your lawn a couple times a year, a light application of fertilizer will help get your lawn off to a great start.
 Keep it light and select a slow-release or organic fertilizer.
 Fertilize when your lawn needs mowing for the first time; don't feed it earlier.

-Watering: It's fine to let your grass go dormant during drought.
+Watering: Most lawns will require regular watering during the summer to keep them green.
+Providing about 1 inch of water per week is typically necessary.
+It's fine to let your grass go dormant during drought.
 It'll turn brown, but it will stay alive and then go green and start growing when the rains come again.
 If you don't want a brown summer lawn, select drought-tolerant types or plan on giving your lawn about 1 inch of water a week.

 Fertilizing: Fall is the best time to feed your lawn.
 Feed your lawn in early fall and again in late autumn.

 Clean up: Clean up fallen leaves.
 Here's a time-saving tip: Instead of raking up the leaves, run them over with your lawn mower several times.
 You'll chop up the leaves into fine pieces; they'll decompose and add to your soil's structure.

 Attack perennial weeds: Perennial weeds are most susceptible to attack in autumn; attack them with a broad-leaf herbicide.